Get a Health Insurance Quote

 Health Care Law

 Trying to decipher the information about the health care reform can be hard.
-Everyone needs to have a qualified health plan for next year or pay a tax penalty of $695 per person or up to 2.5% of your income (whichever is greater) per person for everyone in the household for 2016.
-Each year the penalty will go up.
+Everyone needs to have a qualified health plan for next year or pay a tax penalty of up to 2.5% of your income per person for everyone in the household.

 The good news is the federal government will subsidize the health insurance for those who make less than 400% of the federal poverty level.